 Signs and Symptoms of Joint Problems

-Because of the constant pain associated with DJD and arthritis, dogs have a hard time hiding it.
+Because of the constant pain associated with DJD and arthritis, dogs have a hard time hiding dog arthritis symptoms.
 Even a halfway attentive owner will notice one of the many signs and symptoms of joint problems:

 - Refusal to jump or climb stairs – Jumping and inclining are stressful activities on joints.
 If your dog suddenly looks at a San Francisco-esque hill, and then gives you that “you’ve got to be kidding me” look, you’ll know it’s time to visit the vet.

 - Swollen joints – The inflammation caused by joint pain will typically cause the joints to swell.
 Noticing this early can be one way to prevent further damage to the joint.

 - Muscle degeneration – Dogs, are sometimes able to hide their joint pain by displacing their weight to their other legs.
 This quickly degenerates the muscles around the affected joint, worsening the problem.